 There are two things you want to consider when you see a stray dog in your neighborhood: Do you catch them or not?
 The answer to this will depend on how the dog reacts when being approached.

 Obviously, if the dog shows signs of aggression, it is best not to try and catch them else you be bitten.
 Signs to look out for include growling or excessive barking in a low voice, snarling, staring intently and some less obvious signs like standing tall, carrying its tail high, and its ears erect.
-However do note that some dogs in aggressive behavior do not show any of the above signs.
+However, do note that some dogs in aggressive behavior do not show any of the above signs.

 You can distinguish friendly behavior from strays easily.
-It usually looks like a relaxed mouth, a nice wagging relaxed tail, relaxed ears, not being stiff and a generally more approachable disposition.
+It usually looks like a relaxed mouth, a nice wagging relaxed tail, relaxed ears, not being stiff, and a generally more approachable disposition.

 If the dog is not safe to be approached, it is best to contact the local animal shelter and give them specific details about the stray.
 If there is no center in your place, you can use social media or listings most frequently used in your area such as Craigslist.
 Make sure to take a few photos of the dog.

 If the stray seems indeed friendly, the best way to catch them is through a leash or carrier.
 If you don’t have any of those, a thick cloth can do the job.
-Upon taking the dog home, first give them some food and other basic needs.
+Upon taking the dog home, first, give them some food and other basic needs.
 Once they feel safer, inspect the dog for any signs of ownership like a leash with the owner’s details.

 2. Taking care of stray dogs

-Stray dogs can either be owned by someone and got lost, or has been living on the streets for a while.
+Stray dogs can either be owned by someone and got lost or have been living on the streets for a while.
 No matter which one, the common tendency for strays is to have very little to eat.
 So the first thing to do with strays– even if you feel like a bath is definitely first on the list– is to feed them and give them clean water.

 Once a stray dog is full, give them a little time to rest followed by a good thorough bath.
-This is also an excellent time to inspect the dog for any scratches, wounds, lice and fleas.
+This is also an excellent time to inspect the dog for any scratches, wounds, lice, and fleas.

 While you might not have prepared a space for your newfound furry friend and you might not be willing to buy a dog bed or such because you’ll be bringing him to the center anyway; what you can instead do to help the dog be even more comfortable, safe and warm is to find a soft towel or blanket you would no longer be using and put it on a safe corner.
 Make sure the area is properly ventilated and is not too warm or cold.